Reflecting on 2021 and Heading into 2022 with Mindfulness, Confidence, and Non-Reaction to External

 I’ve often found myself approving or disapproving myself in daily situations.
 Even though I’ve achieved most things I set my mind on, I doubt myself all the time.

 It doesn’t have to be so.
-We don’t have to establish every minute of every day that we deserve to be where we are.
+We don’t have to establish every minute of every day that we deserve to be where we are (and other lessons to do well in our thirties).

 In this understanding emotions piece, I’ve repeatedly mentioned that people aren’t inherently bad.
 They are insecure about themselves and are trying to secure their position in the world.
 The more harsh someone is, the more afraid she is.